Sales strategies examples: 15+ field-proven tactics that work right away

 The situation: An experienced real estate agent shared his open house strategy: "On average, I received around one solid lead per open house.
 Not always an immediate consultation, but at least an invitation to follow up."

-The exact procedure: He always did his homework: knew the area perfectly, had researched comparative objects and thus positioned himself as an expert for the area.
+The exact procedure: He always did his homework: knew the area perfectly, had researched comparable properties and thus positioned himself as an expert for the area.
 Instead of selling the house, he sold his knowledge.
-He said to every visitor: “The house here is probably not a perfect fit for you.
-I would be happy to show you other objects that could better suit your needs.”
+He said to every visitor: "The house here is probably not a perfect fit for you.
+I would be happy to show you other properties that could better suit your needs."

-The results: He won one qualified lead per Open House.
-With 4 open houses per month, that was 48 new leads per year.
-That's enough for a profitable real estate agency.
+The results: He won one qualified lead per open house.
+With 4 open houses per month, that was 48 new leads per year — enough for a profitable real estate agency.

-Here's how to apply this strategy: At events, trade shows, or presentations: Don't focus on selling your current offerings.
+Here's how to apply this strategy: At events, trade shows, or presentations: don't focus on selling your current offering.
 Gather information about visitors' real needs.
-Then say: “We will solve what you describe in a different/better way.
-Can I show you how?”
+Then say: "We solve what you describe differently and better.
+Can I show you how?"
 In this way, every event visit becomes a potential lead.

-Example 6: Email signature review request; the systematic evaluation structure
+Example 6: Email signature review request; the systematic review build-up

 The situation: A successful real estate team in the USA included a simple line in all email signatures: "If you feel we've provided 5-star service, feel free to leave us a review [link]."

-The exact procedure: The request for reviews is automatically included with every e-mail.
-In addition, they actively ask for reviews at two points in time: When the contract is signed and when the deal is concluded.
+The exact procedure: The request for reviews runs automatically with every email.
+In addition, they actively ask for reviews at two points in time: when the contract is signed and when the deal is concluded.

 The results: A continuous stream of positive online reviews, which in turn attract new customers.
 The reviews work as social proof and reduce the effort involved in acquiring new customers.